colemanw/webform_civicrm/README.txt

 1) You don't have any contact info fields on the form yet (name, address, etc).
 That's easy, just go to the CiviCRM tab of your webform, check the boxes, and the new fields will be created for you.

 2) You already have contact info fields on your form.
 If people have already been using this form, you don't want to delete those fields because you'd lose data from all existing submissions!
 Instead, you can get webform_civicrm to start processing those fields by changing their field keys to the ones understood by webform_civicrm.
-The best way to find the correct field key is by going to an existing civicrm-enabled webform (or create a dummy one) and copy the field key you are looking for.
+The best way to find the correct field key is by going to an existing civicrm-enabled webform (or create a dummy one) and copy the field key you are looking for (see anatomy of a form key, below).
+Then visit the CiviCRM tab of your webform and you will see that field is enabled.

 WILL CONTACTS AND ACTIVITIES BE CREATED RETROACTIVELY IF I ENABLE THIS MODULE ON AN EXISTING WEBFORM?